Troubleshoot Meet network, audio, and video issues as an admin

 64 bytes from 74.125.143.127: icmp_seq=4 ttl=47 time=26.219 ms

-> tracepath lens.l.google.com
+> tracepath lens.meet.l.google.com

-Measure and optimize bandwidth
+Measure & optimize bandwidth

 You can use third-party, network-monitoring tools to identify bottlenecks for Meet traffic.
-Meet traffic can be identified by its protocol (UDP) and port range.
+Meet traffic can be identified by its protocol and port range.

-• Run a test meeting.
+• Running a test meeting.

-• Use a WebRTC test tool to help identify bottlenecks.
+• Using a WebRTC test tool.

 Users experience poor audio quality

-Check users' computer and mobile device peripherals
+Check users' computer & mobile device peripherals

 • If the user is on a Mac, go to System Preferences and then Sound and then Input and uncheck the Use ambient noise reduction box.

-Note: This option is not available on all Macs.
+This option is not available on all Macs.

 Troubleshoot the speakermic